 Founded in 1946, Specialty Records Corporation was at one point one of the biggest pressing plants in the world.
 Warner Communications Inc. purchased Specialty in 1978 along with Allied Record Company in 1979 to form WEA Manufacturing Inc. CD pressing started at the plant in September 1986 and they also manufactured cassettes and VHS tapes.
+Specialty pressed records for a huge range of major and minor record labels including Asylum Records and Island Records as well as for record pressing brokers.
 WEA operated the pressing plant under the Specialty name until the plant was offically renamed WEA Mfg.
 Olyphant at the end of 1996.
 In 2003, the facility was sold to Cinram as part of their take-over of WEA Manufacturing.
 Cinram operated the plant until November, 2015 when Cinram was acquired by Technicolor, who continue to operate the former Specialty plant today in some capacity.

-• Most often denoted on late 70's, 80's & 90's vinyl by the machine-stamped SRC logo in the runout groove dead-wax, though earlier releases will sometimes have an SP or SR etching without the logo.
+• Usually on vinyl from late 70's to 00's by the machine-stamped SRC logo in the runout groove dead-wax, though earlier releases will sometimes have an SP or SR etching without the logo.

 • Often denoted by an "(SP)" or "SP" plant code printed on center labels on many of the labels they pressed record for.
 Often denoted on Atlantic releases and sublabels' or partner labels' releases with a "-SP" at the end of the printed matrix number on the center labels.
 Otherwise a "-SP" or "-SR" can often be found at the end of the etched matrix number in the runout 'deadwax'.